 Following the public consultation on our proposal held from 28 March to 16 July 2017, we have reviewed feedback, listened to comments made and have taken the decision to seek further public opinion for our proposal for the section of the A358 between the M5 at Taunton and West Hatch Lane.

 We will hold a supplementary public consultation on our proposals this autumn, and dates for the public exhibition events will be announced shortly.

 We are not proposing any further consultation on the section between West Hatch Lane and Southfields Roundabout at this stage because we have received clear feedback on our proposal from the completed consultation.
 We will look to make a preferred route announcement for this section of the route later this year subject to a detailed review of all responses.

-After the consultation we‘ll combine your feedback with further technical analysis and use this to finalise our preferred route: the route we will take forward for more detailed design.
-We hope to be able to announce the preferred route in winter 2017.
+After the supplementary consultation, we will review your feedback with further analysis of our proposal to finalise our preferred route: the route that we will take forward for more design refinement.

 |December 2014||Scheme announced|